 On Sept.
 10, 2010, Careaga, 45, rear-ended Lopez-Ruiz on Sunrise Boulevard, killing her, according to investigators.
 Police filed DUI manslaughter and careless driving charges against him in March 2011, six months later.

-Investigators said that Careaga (pictured, right) told them he had two vodka drinks at Galleria Mall right before the fatal crash.
+Careaga (pictured, right) told them he had two vodka drinks at Galleria Mall right before the fatal crash.

 Since his arraignment in April 2011, the case has gone before a judge 12 times.
 Lopez-Ruiz's family led a small protest Monday outside the Broward County Courthouse.